OfficeDev/Microsoft-Teams-Samples/samples/bot-people-picker-adaptive-card/nodejs/Readme.md

 This sample shows the feature of people picker on Adaptive Cards.

  Use the bot command `peoplepickercard` to get the card with people picker control

+ ## Included Features
+* Bots
+* People Picker in Adaptive Card

 ## Interaction with app